 These shifts can also lead to a chronic pain condition known as sciatica.
 What is sciatica and how is it caused?

-Symptoms and Causes of Sciatica
+Symptoms of Back Pain Due to Sciatica

 Sciatica is a very common condition that affects the lower back.
 As much as 3 million people per year may deal with sciatica in the US alone.
 Sciatica is caused when something compresses or irritates the sciatic nerve, one of the largest in the body.